JuliaAI/MLJExampleInterface.jl/README.md

 3. Remove Example from Project.toml and instead add the model-providing package

-3. **GENERATE A NEW UUID in Project.toml**
+3. **GENERATE A NEW UUID in Project.toml** and change the Project.toml name and author appropriately

 4. Replace every instance of "Example" in this README.md with the name of the model-providing package and adjust the organization name in the link.

 5. Remove everything in this REAMDE.md except what is below the line you are currently reading &#128521;

 # MLJ.jl <--> Example.jl